FaithAlone.net

 Schooping then establishes that many Pagan apologists, such as Celsus (2nd century), Porphyry (234-305 AD), and Julian the Apostate (331-363 AD) were aware of the symbolic view of image worship, and argued that when they appeared to worship images of their gods, they were actually reverencing the item as a representative of the god, which was certainly not the item.
 That is to say, they were not naïvely worshipping stone and wood as God - instead, they argued the same semiotic view later propounded by supporters of Byzantine iconodulia.

-Next, this chapter contains a critique of the Second Council of Nicaea (787 AD), which is the 7th ecumenical council in both Eastern Orthodoxy and Roman Catholicism, and established a mandate for venerating images with actual affection, upon pain of anathema.
+Next, this chapter contains a critique of the Second Council of Nicaea (787 AD), which is the 7th Ecumenical Council in both Eastern Orthodoxy and Roman Catholicism, and established a mandate for venerating images with actual affection, upon pain of anathema.
 Anathema is then explicitly defined in the council as, "nothing less than complete separation from God" (pg.
 52).
 Schooping also notes that the council supports veneration of images of human beings and angels, even though Scripture explicitly rejects such veneration, even when it is offered directly (rather than through images) in Acts 10:25-26, and Revelation 22:8-9.

 Finally, the chapter ends with a brief general critique of image veneration, including the following insightful excerpt: